joshuanianji/periodic-table/README.md

 I also have a fucntion called boxAtoms `boxAtoms : List Atom -> List (Element msg)` that takes in a list of atims and puts the atomBox around each one.

-Combining them, I got a function called `pTableGroup : List Atom -> Int -> Element msg` that takes in a list of atoms (esp. from the same group) and returns clean Element msg that is basically a periodic table column.
+Combining them, I got a function called `styleTableGroups : List Atom -> Int -> Element msg` that takes in a list of atoms (esp. from the same group) and returns clean Element msg that is basically a periodic table column.

-`upperPeriodicTableList : List (Element msg)` is basically an 18 element list of the pTableGroup.
+`upperPeriodicTableList : List (Element msg)` is basically an 18 element list of the styleTableGroups.
 I use this list to create the actual "upper periodic table" (upperPeriodicTable : Element msg) that has the correct spacing and styling.

 `lowerPeriodicTable : Element msg` follows the same concept, and I then use `Element.column` to put the upper and lost periodic table on top of each other and make that `periodicTable : Element msg`.
 Exporting that to the [Main.elm](src/Main.elm), I have the periodic table!